Four Steps for CPG Supply Chain Network Optimization

 Consumer spending is also predicted to continue to focus more on essentials, groceries, household supplies, and less likely to focus on PPE like masks and gloves.
 Consumers are also being mindful about their spending with regard to savings – the personal savings rate in the US amounted to 13.7% at the end of 2020, compared to 11% in 1960.

-Many consumers, failing to find their favourite products on store shelves in 2020, changed to new brands that were more readily available.
+Many consumers, failing to find their favorite products on store shelves in 2020, changed to new brands that were more readily available.
 Driven largely by value and availability, more than 60% of global consumers tried a different brand or shopped at a different retail outlet.
 Trends like online ordering and delivery and remote working were all accelerated, leading to the digitalization of some business processes – changes that were previously projected to take place over decades happened in days.

 So success for an omnichannel brand also depends on the right value proposition for CPG products and efficient supply chain planning towards supply chain network optimization.
 How much can the product command in terms of price and at what cost?
 What CPG supply chain management initiatives can ensure that the product is available where and when the consumer wants it and what variables are likely to impact that state?